Information about transferring funds to other organisations in the apprenticeship service.

 - transfer payments will be made monthly from the sending employer to your apprenticeship account

 - if the apprenticeship stops then the funding will stop too

 - you won’t have to pay any funds back to the sending employer

-- if the employer sending you funds runs out of funds, we will ask you to make a 10% contribution to the cost of apprenticeship training and the government will pay the remaining 90% (this is called co-investment)
+- if the employer sending you funds runs out of funds, you must make a 5% contribution to the cost of apprenticeship training and the government will pay the remaining 95% (this is called co-investment)

 - a transfer can fund up to the funding band maximum of a standard, if the cost of training is more, you’ll have to pay the difference to the training provider

-- if you’re part of a connected organisation, you’ll need to find out the combined total of state aid you’ve received for that 3 year period
+- if you’re part of a connected organisation, how much combined total state aid you have received